Topological entropy

 In mathematics, the topological entropy of a topological dynamical system is a nonnegative extended real number that is a measure of the complexity of the system.
 Topological entropy was first introduced in 1965 by Adler, Konheim and McAndrew.
 Their definition was modelled after the definition of the Kolmogorov–Sinai, or metric entropy.
 Later, Dinaburg and Rufus Bowen gave a different, weaker definition reminiscent of the Hausdorff dimension.
 The second definition clarified the meaning of the topological entropy: for a system given by an iterated function, the topological entropy represents the exponential growth rate of the number of distinguishable orbits of the iterates.
 An important variational principle relates the notions of topological and measure-theoretic entropy.

 Definition

-A topological dynamical system consists of a Hausdorff topological space X (usually assumed to be compact) and a continuous self-map f.
-Its topological entropy is a nonnegative extended real number that can be defined in various ways, which are known to be equivalent.
+A topological dynamical system consists of a Hausdorff topological space X (usually assumed to be compact) and a continuous self-map f : X → X. Its topological entropy is a nonnegative extended real number that can be defined in various ways, which are known to be equivalent.